 - Gas vs. electricity.
 Depending on the relative cost of electricity and natural gas, a heat pump may cost more to operate than a natural gas-fired furnace, even with the much greater efficiency of the former.
 This is because natural gas costs may be that much cheaper than electricity costs.
 Talk to your HVAC technician about your choices, and which makes the most sense in the long term.
 The fact that a heat pump offers both heating and cooling may tip the scales in that direction.

-For more information about how much money a heat pump can save you each year, please contact Sherlock Heating & Air Conditioning today.
+For more information about how much money a heat pump can save you each year, please contact Sherlock Plumbing Heating & Air today.
 We proudly serve customers in the San Diego area.